thoni56/c-xrefactory/README.md

 ## About This Clone

-As I'm almost dependent on this and refactoring tools for C is sadly lacking, I decided to pick this up and work a bit on it, and maybe even [give it more visibility][c-xref], by moving it to GitHub.
+As I'm almost dependent on this and refactoring tools for C is sadly missing, I decided to pick this up and work a bit on it, and maybe even [give it more visibility][c-xref], by moving it to GitHub.

 No-one would be more happy than me if the C++ version was also put